IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 * we output a PHP file (with standard open tags) redirected in the new file

 Care must be taken to not mix PHP and bash strings and variables.

+## Aliases to `mysql` component

+Some scripts might assume that the DB server is `mysqlagcdb[.genoscope.cns.fr]`.
+To ease the deployment of a first version, we modify `/etc/hosts` so that `mysqlagcdb[.genoscope.cns.fr]` leads to `mysql_hostname`.

+This is a bad practice as such programs should be fixed.

 ## Connection to NFS server (04_deployment.sh)